florian-huber/data_science_course/book/05_data_information_knowledge.md

 While both Popper's approach and the inference to the best explanation emphasize rigorous testing and refinement, they underscore the essence of the scientific method – a systematic pursuit of knowledge.
 In the realm of data science, these principles guide us, ensuring that insights drawn from data are robust, valid, and, ultimately, enlightening.

 In conclusion, data is the foundation upon which knowledge is constructed.
 But to elevate data to knowledge, a meticulous process of refinement, analysis, and understanding is imperative.
 There are many possible pitfalls (for instance: biases!).
 As data scientists, our mission is to navigate this intricate journey, transforming raw data into profound insights that inform, guide, and enlighten.

+## Further readings

+If this subject interests you, there are many exciting philosophical debates and works on the matter of knowledge and the methodologies to derive knowledge.

+Here just two more examples:

+- Keith Lehrer, "Theory of Knowledge", 2nd edition, 2019 {cite}`lehrer_theory_2019`
+- Max Boisot and Augustí Canals, "Data, information and knowledge: have we got it right?", 2004, Journal of Evolutionary Economics {cite}`boisot_data_2004`